bengruher/Student-Performance/README.md

 The original paper also describes several approaches to solving the problem including regression, binary classification, and multi-class classification.
 We will be focusing on regression and hope to improve upon the results of the best regression model in the paper (3.90 RMSE for math and 2.67 RMSE for Portuguese).

+We have also included a repository containing the steps to run the project in the cloud using Amazon Sagemaker.
+This process involves creating an Inference Pipeline containing two models, one for the preprocessing steps and one for the inference.
+These models are fit to the training data and deployed to a managed endpoint.
+The endpoint accepts data that has not been preprocessed and returns a prediction.
+The models support both csv and JSON formats.
+See the aws/ folder for more details.

 ## Dataset